Nexmo/station/_documentation/stitch/overview.md

 ## In-App Voice

-Nexmo In-App Voice uses WebRTC and includes all the essentials you need to build a feature rich voice experience.
+Nexmo In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.

 Some features include: